2026 · NSS Background RemoverAbout 13 min readNovus Stream Solutions

 None of this means help should not exist; it means help should be layered so that the first run stays clean for the majority while the answers are within reach for the minority who want them.
 The model is progressive disclosure: the first screen shows only the one obvious action; a brief inline hint sits quietly nearby for anyone who pauses; and the fuller help — a getting-started tutorial, an in-context help mode, the docs — is one click away for the person who deliberately goes looking.
 Nobody is forced through a lesson, and nobody who wants guidance is stranded.
 The help is present at every level of need without imposing on the level below it.

 The mistake at both extremes is instructive.
 Too little, and the genuinely confused user has nowhere to turn and leaves; too much, and the eager user is buried in tooltips and tours before they have done anything, and leaves for the opposite reason.
-The balance is to make the common path — open, act, succeed — require no help at all, and to make help unmissable the instant someone signals they want it, for example through a dedicated help mode of the kind described in /product-blog/designing-an-in-context-help-mode.
+The balance is to make the common path — open, act, succeed — require no help at all, and to make help unmissable the instant someone signals they want it, for example through a dedicated help mode of the kind described in Designing a help mode that pulses the control you need.
 Default to clean, escalate to helpful on demand.
 That layering is what lets a single first screen serve both the user who needs nothing and the user who needs a hand.

 The first run is the product’s first impression